a-nakai-k/PPLN/README.md

 repository (https:// jpostdb.org) with the data set identifier PXD046201.

 The file "trainedmodel.pt" is the model trained using the above data.
+ESM-1b (Rives et al., 2021) was used as the pretrained deep protein language model.

 ## CCS prediction with trained model (trainedmodel.pt)